-All the DOMs with "failed fits" are not included in this analysis.
-A DOM is classified as having a failed fit if it does not pass one of the validity checks on the data requirements (e.g. the number of valid pulses) or goodness of fit.
-The majority of these DOMs have been removed from service (107 to 111 DOMs over the seasons considered), and the remaining 6 DOMs that failed the AVG fits are known to have various issues.
+All the DOMs with "failed fits" are not included in 483 this analysis.
+A DOM is classified as having a failed 484 fit if it does not pass one of the validity checks on the 485 data requirements (e.g. the number of valid pulses) or 486 goodness of fit.
+Between 107 and 111 DOMs over the 487 seasons considered have been removed from service and 488 represent the majority of the failed fits.
+The remaining 489 6 DOMs that failed the AVG fits are known to have various 490 issues.
 In the IceCube MC simulation chain, these DOMs are assigned the average SPE charge template.